-Middle mile offers cost-saving opportunities last mile doesn’t.
+Middle mile offers cost-saving opportunities that the last mile doesn’t.
 The same company likely owns not only the distribution center but also the brick-and-mortar location, allowing them to control both ends of this segment of the supply chain.
 This is key in reducing inefficiencies, and many companies have begun exercising their total control to generate savings.

 Brick-and-mortar behemoth Walmart has taken a vehicular approach to cost cutting.
 The company has identified “milk runs” — routes that are the same every time — and begun to utilize unmanned vehicles to transport goods affordably.
 The retail giant expects to cut middle-mile logistics and delivery costs by half when the rollout of these vehicles is complete.